16+ Marketing tools every service-based business should know about

 16 Marketing Tools for Small Business and the Blogging Business

-You’re probably using some marketing tools as a small business owner.
+You’re probably using some marketing tools as a small business owner or Blogging Business owner.

 However, you may be short on time to research all of the most recent ones.